good-yellow-bee/blazelog-mobile/IMPLEMENTATION_PLAN.md

 - Login uses `username` + `password` and returns tokens only; fetch `/users/me` for profile.
 - Log queries use `page`/`per_page` pagination and require `start` (per OpenAPI).
 - Admin password resets use `PUT /users/{id}/password`, are restricted to lower roles, and cannot target the current admin.
-- Current OpenAPI does not include `GET /logs/:id` or `POST /users/me/push-token`; plan assumes backend additions or UX adjustments.
 - `GET /logs/stream` supports `Authorization: Bearer <token>` headers for SSE.
 - Public "forgot password" flow is out of scope; only in-session change/reset endpoints are planned.